andrew/ultimate-awesome/README.md

 - [Apache-Kafka-Guide](https://github.com/mikeroyal/Apache-Kafka-Guide) - Apache Kafka Guide.
 - [Python-Guide](https://github.com/mikeroyal/Python-Guide) - Python Guide.
 - [VSCode-Guide](https://github.com/mikeroyal/VSCode-Guide) -  VSCode Guide.
+- [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [ml-engineering-blogs](https://github.com/primaprashant/ml-engineering-blogs) - 📚 Curated list of machine learning engineering blogs.
 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.